pauliacomi/pyGAPS/docs/quickstart.rst

    The results obtained using these tools are only as good as the data and settings chosen.
 Errors are thrown wherever possible, but the user should be aware of the theory and applicability behind the methods.
-A couple of examples where there's a high posibility of the calculations becoming a waste of CPU cycles:
+A couple of examples where there's a high posibility of the results being a waste of CPU cycles:

     - Using isotherms measured at high temperatures and pressures where the difference between *excess* and *absolute* adsorption becomes significant.

-    - Using a provided model outside with a wrong adsorbate or temperature range, for example using the Halsey thickness curve on anything else besides nitrogen at 77K or the internal DFT kernel on isotherms measured on MOFs.
+    - Using a provided model with a wrong adsorbate or temperature range, for example using the Halsey thickness curve on anything else besides nitrogen at 77K or the internal DFT kernel on isotherms measured on MOFs.